IgniteUI/igniteui-documentation/topics/02_Controls/igPivotDataSelector/02_Adding/01_igPivotDataSelector_Adding_Using_the_MVC_Helper.md

 The following topics provide additional information related to this topic.

-- [Adding igOlapFlatDataSource to an ASP.NET MVC Application](igOlapFlatDataSource-Adding-Using-MVC-Helper.html): This topic explains, in both conceptual and step-by-step form, how to add the `igOlapFlatDataSource`™ control to an ASP.NET MVC application using ASP.NET MVC helper.
+- [Adding igOlapFlatDataSource to an ASP.NET MVC Application](igOlapFlatDataSource-Adding-Using-MVC-Helper.html): This topic explains, in both conceptual and step-by-step form, how to add the `igOlapFlatDataSource`™ control to an ASP.NET MVC application using %%ProductNameMVC%%.

-- [Adding igOlapXmlaDataSource to an ASP.NET MVC Application](igOlapXmlaDataSource-Adding-to-an-ASPNETMVC-Application.html):  This topic explains, in both conceptual and step-by-step form, how to add the `igOlapXmlaDataSource`™ control to an ASP.NET MVC application using ASP.NET MVC helper.
+- [Adding igOlapXmlaDataSource to an ASP.NET MVC Application](igOlapXmlaDataSource-Adding-to-an-ASPNETMVC-Application.html):  This topic explains, in both conceptual and step-by-step form, how to add the `igOlapXmlaDataSource`™ control to an ASP.NET MVC application using %%ProductNameMVC%%.

 - [igPivotGrid Overview](igPivotGrid-Overview.html): This topic provides conceptual information about the `igPivotGrid`™ control including its main features, minimum requirements, and user functionality.